librewiki/liberty-skin/.gitlab/README.en.md

 Security vulnerability should be reported using email (dev (골뱅이!) librewiki.net) (replace (Korean text) with @).

+## Installation
+* Unzip to the MediaWiki Skins folder or perform a git clone.
+The name of the unzipped folder should be `Liberty`.
+* Add `wfLoadSkin( 'Liberty' );` to your LocalSettings.php file.

 ## Configurations
 Please set these variables in the LocalSettings.php file.